 1. Pricing is their competitive strategy

-2. They don’t know how to differentiate from the competition
+2. They consistently lose business to the competition

-In a world where buyers are inundated with choices, it’s important that you can stand out from other solution providers.
+In a world where buyers are inundated with choices, it’s important that your sales team can stand out from other solution providers.
 To do this, it all comes down to positioning.
-It would be best if you studied the competition, determine how you’re better AND effectively communicate it.
-In our Differentiation Dominance certification course, we help you do all of this in a way that’s important to your buyer because at the end of the day if your differentiator doesn’t matter to your prospects, your sales team will compete on price.
+Sales reps need to study the competition, determine how you’re better AND effectively communicate it.
+In our Differentiation Dominance certification course, we help you do all of this in a way that’s important to your buyer because at the end of the day if your differentiator doesn’t matter to your prospects, your sales team will resort to competing on price.

 3. They’re doing more talking than the customer

-Think about it -there’s a good chance your prospect is receiving over 100 emails a day, and that one spammy email sent will never be responded to.
-That’s why our Prospecting training programme trains reps to be creative, persistent and most importantly, adopt an effective strategy that generates real results.
+Our Prospecting training program trains reps to be creative, persistent and most importantly, adopt an effective strategy that generates real results.